Gruyères, Switzerland: ultimate travel guide and 10 things to do

 Whether you want to witness cheese-making in action, take a guided tour, stroll around the museum, shop for gifts or sample dishes made with Gruyère cheese, you can do it all at La Maison du Gruyère.

-When in Gruyères, Switzerland, a cheese factory is high on the to-do lists of most people.
-So even if you only have a day or two to spare, this one might well be top of the agenda.
+When in Gruyères, I really don’t think you can miss the chance to visit a cheese factory!
+So even if you only have a day or two to spare, I’d recommend that this one is top of the agenda.

 5. Gastlosen Tour